Former Republican Rep. Liz Cheney says she will vote for Vice President Harris

 Cheney's remarks, which were shared by an attendee on social media, and retweeted by Harris spokesman Ian Sams, come as the Harris campaign is taking steps to court disenchanted Republican voters.
 The campaign launched "Republicans for Harris" last month, and several Republicans were featured at the Democratic National Convention.

 She was one of 10 Republicans to vote to impeach Trump in 2021 and was one of two Republican members who served on the House committee investigating the Jan.
 6 attack.
-She referred to Trump’s actions on Jan.
-6 as the “greatest betrayal” of a U.S. president.
+She referred to Trump’s actions that day as the “greatest betrayal” of a U.S. president.

 Her vocal opposition to Trump ultimately cost her a leadership role in the GOP conference.
 In 2022, she was ousted during her primary election by a Trump-backed opponent.

-Cheney is the latest high-profile Republican to publicly say she would vote for Harris.
+Cheney is the latest high-profile Republican to publicly say she will vote for Harris.
 Last month's Democratic National Convention in Chicago featured a host of Republicans, including Rep. Adam Kinzinger of Illinois who served alongside Cheney on the Jan.
 6 committee, and Olivia Troye, a Trump administration official who broke with the former president over Jan.
-6, saying they backed, in their words, country over party.
+6.

 Copyright 2024 NPR